How I found my purpose

 I eventually got tired of feeling sorry for myself and decided to challenge what it meant to be successful.
 I decided to challenge the expectations society had for me as a recent social work grad.
 I made a list of all the things I loved and started to rebuild my life based on what I wanted and not what society wanted for me.
 Instead of thinking "I'm not cut out to be a social worker" I got intentional about the parts of social work I enjoyed and how I could create a social work career that suited my personality and values.
 I stopped trying to fit into what other people thought I should do and started following my heart for what it knew I was meant to do.

 Today my life looks much different than it did 3 months ago.
 I'm getting paid to write (something I LOVE), I'm meeting so many wonderful, likeminded friends through Instagram and connecting with people who share my experience as an empath who are thanking me for making it safe to talk about something they have felt for a long time.
-I'm still living with my parents but I'm getting ready to move to another city to start a temporary job that will allow me to save up and travel abroad in June.
-I'm spending my days learning to take photos, talking openly and honestly about crystals and energy work, and making vegan meals (... or attempting to make vegan meals...) and I don't think I've ever been happier.
+I'm still living with my parents but I'm getting ready to move to another city to start a temporary job that will get me moving again in the right direction.
+I'm spending my days learning to take photos, talking openly and honestly about energy and making vegan meals and I don't think I've ever been happier.

 Not one bit of my happiness is because I succeeded at what society expected of me.
 In fact, it's all because I didn't.
 I'm happy, healthy and inspired because I chose to let go of who I have always thought I should be and started embracing who I really am.